-Students should come to class prepared for taking notes or completing quizzes or assignments in class.
+Students should come to class prepared with pens, pencils, and a spiral notebook for taking notes or completed quizzes or assignments in class.
+Students should be prepared to take notes over lecture material if they choose.
 You may use your computer for this course content only in the classroom.
 Follow student conduct guidelines for appropriate use of electronics in the classroom.
 Due to COVID we may have to meet virtually at some point.
 Please have a plan prepared as to how to meet via computer for this course.
-You will need to have access to a computer, and it will need to have a camera and a microphone.
+You will need to have access to a computer and it will need to have a camera and a microphone.
 When we meet virtually it will be Microsoft Teams, Blackboard Collaborate or Zoom.
 In the event that we must meet in the virtual setting please notify me if you do not have a computer to use.

-ATTENDANCE POLICY (\READ CAREFULLY)
+ATTENDANCE POLICY (READ CAREFULLY)

 Students are expected to attend all classes in order to be successful in a course.
+Learning is fostered in the classroom environment.
 Missing even one lecture/class activity can negatively impact student performance; therefore, classroom attendance is mandatory, and students are accountable to attend and be on time for class.
 Students must be in their seat ready for class at the scheduled time.